 The Redick Tower

-Omaha Architect Joseph G. McArthur designed the framework for the Hotel Deco XV building in 1930, which started as an office building called Redick Tower.
+Omaha Architect Joseph G. McArthur designed the framework for the Hotel Deco building in 1930, which started as an office building called Redick Tower.
 With a design similar to Omaha Art Deco style contemporaries (e.g. Joslyn Art Museum, Union Station), the tower design was influenced by Bertram Goodhue’s design of the Nebraska State Capital Building.
 The tower was built in just one year and included an integrated interior parking space.
 McArthur viewed the “prestige of the motor car as the most popular means of transportation,” thereby envisioning a self-contained building accommodating five hundred (500) cars in a combined office and parking design.

 From Redick Tower to Hotel Deco XV

-The caliber of the upgrades to Hotel Deco XV has benefited the commitment to providing luxurious and exquisite amenities, gracious service, and an extraordinary experience for its guests.
-Redick Tower’s impressive transformation into Hotel Deco XV has caught the attention of the Preferred Hotel Group which invited the luxury hotel to join its lifestyle collection.
+The caliber of the upgrades to Hotel Deco has benefited the commitment to providing luxurious and exquisite amenities, gracious service, and an extraordinary experience for its guests.
+Redick Tower’s impressive transformation into Hotel Deco has caught the attention of the Preferred Hotel Group which invited the luxury hotel to join its lifestyle collection.